 Performing these basic maintenance steps can help minimise sediment and extend the life of your hot water heater.
 Annual flushing allows you to drain and flush out any debris at the bottom of the tank.

 Checking pipes and connections for leaks prevents rust and sediment particles from entering the tank.
-Using a water softener prevents hard mineral deposits from accumulating by filtering out calcium, magnesium and other minerals.
+A water softener prevents hard mineral deposits from accumulating by filtering out calcium, magnesium and other minerals.

 Routine Maintenance to Curtail Sediment

 Proactive and systematic maintenance is crucial to enhance the efficiency and extend the service life of your water heater.
-Sediment build-up can significantly impair your unit’s performance and lead to higher energy costs, as well as eventual breakdowns.
+Sediment build-up can significantly impair your unit’s performance, leading to higher energy costs and eventual breakdowns.
 Here’s a more detailed approach to managing sediment in your water heater:

 Annual Flushing Procedure:

-Perform an annual flush of your water heater to expel sediment that accumulates at the bottom of the tank, which can insulate the water from the burner or heating element, reducing efficiency and increasing heating time.
+Perform an annual water heater flush to expel sediment accumulating at the tank’s bottom.
+This can insulate the water from the burner or heating element, reducing efficiency and increasing heating time.
 To flush properly:

 Inspect Pipes and Connections: